 Warin Lab Contemporary’s distinctive commitment is to engage the global audience by addressing vital social issues through leading-edge curatorial projects.
 The space will work with artists and curators from around the world to create meaningful dialogues through works that provoke thought and stimulate action.

 To achieve the goal of engaging the audience at a profound level, the space will devote its focus to only one social issue per year.
-In 2021, the theme is “Environment.”
-During the year, the art space will house 5 art exhibitions by different artists who will explore environmental issues through their own perspectives and approaches.
+In 2021 and 2022, the theme is “Environment.”
+During the year, the art space will house art exhibitions by different artists who will explore environmental issues through their own perspectives and approaches.

 Apart from the exhibitions themselves, Warin Lab Contemporary will also promote broader understanding and encourage positive changes through its educational programming, including workshops, panel discussions and artist talks.